-The masks for the designs were printed on butter paper using an HP Laserjet Enterprise P3015 dn printer.
+The mask for the designs were printed on a butter-paper using HP Laserjet Enterprise P3015 dn printer.

-Using the mask for UV lithographic patterning, the designs were copied onto a positive photosensitized copper board with FR4 laminate with a PCB thickness of $1.6\,\mathrm{mm}$ and a Cu thickness of $35\,\mu\mathrm{m}$ , obtained from an external supplier (C.I.F., France).
+Using the mask for UV lithographic patterning, the designs were copied onto a positive photosensitised copper board with FR4 laminate with a PCB thickness of 1.6 mm, and Cu thickness of 35 μm, obtained from an external supplier (C.I.F, France).

-The board was etched in a sodium persulfate solution $(Na_2S_2O_8)$ .
+The board was etched in a sodium persulfate solution ($Na_2S_2O_8$).
 The etching solution was prepared such that for every 1 L of DI water, 1 g of $Na_2S_2O_8$ was dissolved in it.
-The etching solution was placed in a bubble etch tank (PA104 (Mega Electronics), with etching time varying from 25 to 60 min depending on the age of the etching solution.
+The etching solution was placed in a bubble etch tank (PA104 (Mega Electronics), with etching time varying from 25-60 min depending on the age of the etching solution.

-For NMR characterization, a $0.5\,\mu L$ sample was prepared in a capillary with an inner diameter of $0.8\,mm$ .
-The sample occupied a length of 1 mm of the tube.
+For NMR characterisation, a $0.5~\mu\mathrm{L}$ sample was prepared in a capillary with an inner diameter of $0.8~\mathrm{mm}$.
+The sample occupied a length of $1~\mathrm{mm}$ of the tube.

-5.2 NMR experimental protocol
+5.2 NMR Experimental Protocol

-The low-frequency magnetic resonance measurements were acquired by placing the OL in a solenoidal coil, whereas for the high-frequency measurements a saddle coil was used, as shown in Fig. 6a and d.
+The low frequency magnetic resonance measurements were acquired by placing the OL in a solenoidal coil, whereas for the high frequency measurements a saddle coil was used, as shown in Figure 6(a), and (d).

-Both OLs featured self-resonance frequencies in the GHz range, as shown in Fig. S3; therefore, combining them with an inductively coupled, tuned, and matched coil did not affect the overall resonance frequency, nor was the quality factor significantly degraded (see Fig. S4).
-The matching conditions were affected and could be corrected by the probe coil's variable capacitor.
+Both OLs featured self resonance frequencies in the GHz range, as shown in Supplementary Figure 3; therefore, combining them with an inductively coupled, and tuned and matched coil, did not affect the overall resonance frequency, nor was the quality factor significantly degraded, (see Supplementary Figure 4).
+The matching conditions were effected, and could be corrected by the probe coil's variable capacitor.